Back to Top

 Large Print Direct

-Talking Book Services registered patrons may also receive Large Print materials mailed directly to their homes with our Large Print Direct service.
-A monthly catalog is mailed to Large Print Direct patrons, who then choose the books they’d like to receive.
-New patrons can receive four books and established patrons can receive up to 10.
-To learn more about this service, contact Gloria Jimerson, Large Print Direct Advisor, at 601-432-4047.
+Talking Book Services patrons may also receive Large Print materials mailed directly to their homes at no cost with our Large Print Direct service.
+A monthly catalog with new titles is mailed to Large Print Direct patrons, who then choose the books they would like to receive via order form or phone call.
+New patrons can receive four books, and established patrons can receive up to 10.
+Large print books can be searched through MLC’s standard catalog.

 Call: